2019 Vintage Report

 The lead up to vintage 2019

 Summer 2018/19 was one of the hottest and driest summers on record.
-This made vineyard management very challenging, but we did secure adequate supplies of water beforehand, so they managed well, and our use of protective sprays was negligible.
+This made vineyard management very challenging, but we did secure adequate supplies of water beforehand.
+So they managed well, and our use of protective sprays was negligible.

-Frost management was a key priority this year and the team was determined to trial new methods to avoid the devastating losses of the prior vintage.
+Frost management was a key priority this year.
+The team was determined to trial new methods to avoid the devastating losses of the prior vintage.
 We worked with Grampians Helicopters (who also do scenic flights to our vineyards and cellar door) to ensure that the cold air in the vines never stayed there for long.
 They did an amazing job, with the help of some light-show wizardry that highlighted any areas that are near to freezing and therefore at risk of frost damage.

-With adequate supplies of water, the vineyards had a good start, although stiff winds during spring limited the flowering and hence the potential fruitfulness of the vines.
+With adequate supplies of water, the vineyards had a good start.
+Although stiff winds during spring limited the flowering and hence the potential fruitfulness of the vines.
 We also had some hot days in January and early February, which made the vines prioritise leaf health over ripening.
 It amazes me how some of the old dry-grown vines automatically desiccate some exposed bunches to preserve the leaves and shaded bunches.

 In comes the fruit!